 - The legal heir certificate issued by the Court of Law

-- The Certificate of surviving family members issued by the Local Revenue Authorities
+- Surviving Member Certificate issued by the Local Authority

 - The family pension certificate issued by the State/ Central Govt